Best Song Ever: Music video

 The music video for "Best Song Ever" was directed by Ben Winston and written by comedian James Corden.
 Filmed over two days at The Temple House in Miami Beach, Florida, the video was released on the band's Vevo channel on 22 July 2013.

 The video is over six minutes long and features the band arguing with clueless studio executives in a battle over the band's new image.
 Niall Horan plays studio executive Harvey (Harvey Weinstein), Louis Tomlinson plays studio executive Jonny (modelled after Tom Cruise's character Les Grossman in the movie Tropic Thunder), and Zayn Malik plays "The Sexy Assistant", Veronica.
 The studio executives are stoked to take the band to the proverbial next level, but they proceed to bring in an under-qualified crew consisting of Marcel, "The Marketing Guy" (Harry Styles) and Leeroy, "The Choreographer" (Liam Payne).
 Interspersed with scenes from their film One Direction: This Is Us, the band are shown wreaking havoc throughout the office and even throwing in a few dance moves for good measure.

 The music video won a British Video at the 2014 Brit Awards on 19 February 2014.

 The video broke the Vevo 24-hour record with 12.3 million views, surpassing the 10.7 million views of Miley Cyrus' "We Can't Stop" in June, although the record was later broken again by Cyrus' follow-up music video "Wrecking Ball", which garnered 19.3 million views.

-The video and song were previewed during the premiere for the Disney Channel Original Movie Teen Beach Movie 3 days ahead of the songs release.
-The band also filmed promotional videos that aired during the films commercial breaks.
+The video and song were previewed during the premiere for the Disney Channel Original Movie Teen Beach Movie three days ahead of the song's release.
+The band also filmed promotional videos that aired during the film's commercial breaks.

 Live performances

-The group performed "Best Song Ever" live for the first time on 30 July 2013 at the SAP center in San Jose, California during their Take Me Home Tour concert until their final live at Japan.
+The group performed "Best Song Ever" live for the first time on 30 July 2013 at the SAP Center in San Jose, California during their Take Me Home Tour concert until their final live show in Japan.
 The song was subsequently added to the set list to all proceeding shows of the American leg.
 The group's first televised performance of the single was at the 2013 Teen Choice Awards on 11 August.
 The group also performed the song, along with some of their other hits, on The Today Show on 23 August, on America's Got Talent on 28 August, and again on The X Factor Australia on 27 October.
 On 15 November, the group performed "Best Song Ever" for the first time on British television at Children in Need 2013.
 Since its release, the song closed out all concerts for the 2014 Where We Are Tour and the 2015 On the Road Again Tour.